Tnoob-dev/GigaChad-bot/README.md

 # UploaderToTelegramBot
-Simple Telegram Downloader-Uploader the original you can find it in Telegram @Uploader_Tbot
+Simple Telegram Downloader-Uploader, QR Genrator and Link shorter the original you can find it in Telegram @Uploader_Tbot